cjoakim/azure-cosmosdb/README.md

 ├── dbs                      CosmosDB DBMS-Specific files │   ├── cassandra
 │   ├── graph
-│   └── mongo                implemented
+│   └── mongo
 ├── docs
-├── functions                implemented
+├── functions
-├── live_data_migrator       todo
+├── live_data_migrator
-├── notebooks                todo
+├── notebooks
-├── presentations            wip
+├── presentations
-├── server_side              Stored Prodedures, Triggers, UDF examples in js/ directory └── synapse_pyspark          todo
+├── server_side              Stored Prodedures, Triggers, UDF examples in js/ directory └── synapse_pyspark
 ```

-This repo is a **work in progress; not all of the above are implemented at this time**.
+This repo is a **work in progress; not all of the above are  at this time**.

 ## Environment Variables used in this Repo